About

 Xi Lu, Yuan Liu, Hongwei Lin Quantum Signal Processing

-Generalizing Quantum Signal Processing (QSP) and Quantum Singular Value Transformation (QSVT) from $U(2)$ to $U(N)$, which enables us to encode multiple polynomials at a time and has application in parameter estimation and mutli-variate QSP
+Generalizing Quantum Signal Processing (QSP) and Quantum Singular Value Transformation (QSVT) from $U(2)$ to $U(N)$, which enables us to encode multiple polynomials at a time and has application in parameter estimation and multi-variate QSP

 Mutual information bounded by fisher information